ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ---

 {{% notice tip %}}
-**Many important principles must be followed to meet the goals of the framework.**
+**The critical principles to follow to achieve the goals of the framework!**
 {{% /notice %}}

 ## Build Quality In